Land & Neighborhood Stewardship

 Durham is home to several historically Black neighborhoods that carry deep cultural, spiritual, and communal significance—including Hayti (where Grant Street resides), Crest Street, Southside, West End (Lyon Park), Walltown, Merrick-Moore, Bragtown, and Old East Durham.
 These neighborhoods have long been places of resilience, creativity, and care, shaped by generations of Black families who built lives, institutions, and community in the face of systemic challenges.

-At the neighborhood level, we are taking practical steps to better understand property ownership, identify opportunities for preservation, and explore pathways that support long-term community benefit.
+Here on Grant Street, that looks like taking practical steps to better understand property ownership, identify opportunities for preservation, and explore pathways that support long-term community benefit.
 This includes learning from existing models, connecting with aligned partners, and creating space for future collaboration where there is shared interest.

 Goal: $2.5M